 Can I use the clearances I get for employment for volunteering purposes?

 Yes.
 But the opposite is not true.
-The law was changed so that now clearances obtained for volunteer purposes cannot be used for employment.
+Clearances obtained for volunteer purposes cannot be used for employment.

 Also, background clearances obtained for employment can be used for multiple jobs and volunteer assignments.
 Background checks obtained for volunteer purposes can be used for multiple volunteer services.